 To find out when you can apply for your ILR, please visit the UKVI website

-• your General Medical Council (GMC) number
+• Your General Medical Council (GMC) number

 If you are on maternity, paternity, shared parental or adoption leave we will also need:

-• the date this commenced
+• The date this commenced

-• evidence of your salary (payslip) immediately before your leave started
+• Evidence of your salary (payslip) immediately before your leave started

 Timelines

-After receipt of Indefinite Leave to Remain (ILR)
+Indefinite Leave to Remain (ILR) Granted

 If you need a letter to confirm that you are in the training programme

 If you need a letter to confirm that you are in the training programme, this is not the same as the IRL letter.
-The HEE Overseas Sponsorship Team can provide a letter for you to confirm your sponsorship details.
+The NHS England Overseas Sponsorship Team can provide a letter for you to confirm your sponsorship details.
 If you require a generic letter for other purposes than ILR to confirm that you are on a training programme (for example, for mortgage applications), you will need to contact your local programmes team.

-Page last reviewed: 25 January 2024
+Page last reviewed: 9 June 2024

-Next review due: 2 January 2025
+Next review due: 9 June 2025